sherlifelix/blog/_posts/2019-08-10-top-4-diseases-that-are-on-the-rise-due-to-global-warming.md

 thumbnail: /assets/img/Animals/cold-1972619_1280.jpg
 author_name: Thomas
 published: true
+metatitle: Top 4 diseases that are on the rise due to global warming - Toknowisgood
 title: Top 4 diseases that are on the rise due to global warming
 description: >-
   Global warming is for real and the temperatures are raising now faster than